graphql/graphql-over-http/spec/GraphQLOverHTTP.md

-If the media type in a `Content-Type` or `Accept` header does not include encoding information and matches one of the officially recognized media types, then `utf-8` MUST be assumed (e.g. for header `Content-Type: application/graphql-response+json`, UTF-8 encoding would be assumed).
+If the media type in a `Content-Type` or `Accept` header does not include encoding information and matches one of the officially recognized GraphQL media types, then `utf-8` MUST be assumed (e.g. for header `Content-Type: application/graphql-response+json`, UTF-8 encoding would be assumed).